The Swan at Bampton

 What.
 A. Find.
-A pretty, whitewashed pub, in a historic town on the Somerset/Devon border, with a cabinet groaning from the weight of awards.
-Sharon at Muddy Devon says hello to The Swan
+A pretty, whitewashed pub in a historic town on the Somerset/Devon border, with a cabinet groaning under the weight of awards.

 You know those pretty unassuming-looking pubs, the types that just look like a cosy part of the furniture?
 The ones that haven’t given completely over to the uniformed look of gastro-pubbiness (it’s in my dictionary, which one are you looking at?!), that the locals pitch up at, daily, and that make you feel slightly jealous that you don’t have one fifty yards down your own road?
 That’ll be the Swan, the oldest pub in town.

 Bampton, teetering on the Devon/Somerset border, is perfectly placed to nip off the main roads and stop for a bite (or a night), whether you’re headed north, west, east, anywhere really.
 Me and the Muddy clan broke the journey to North Devon one Friday afternoon and timed it just right for an early doors lunch.
 It’s a historic market town, on the fringes of Exmoor National Park and roughly equidistant from the north and south coast of the county (40-ish minutes), full of listed buildings and a winner of Britain in Bloom several times; you get the picture.